morris/vanilla-todo/README.md

 - Class names share a global namespace.
 - Event names share a global namespace.
   - Especially problematic for events that bubble up.
-- No code completion in HTML strings.
+- No syntax highlighting or code completion in HTML strings.
+  - Can be mitigated with [es6-string-html](https://marketplace.visualstudio.com/items?itemName=Tobermory.es6-string-html)
 - The separation between base HTML and dynamic rendering is not ideal when compared to JSX, for example.
 - JSX/virtual DOM techniques provide much better development ergonomics.